-It was really hard for me to differentiate at first but after learning Japanese I realized I could understand some things written in Chinese because of learning Chinese characters, and it’s also been very helpful in studying Korean, which is what I’m trying to do now, because of the grammatical similarities.
+It was really hard for me to differentiate at first, but after learning Japanese I realised I could understand some things written in Chinese because of learning Chinese characters.
+It’s also been very helpful in studying Korean – which is what I’m trying to do now – because of the grammatical similarities.

 There may be similarities to other cultures as well as very different aspects.
 Learning about any culture will open your mind, but a culture very different from yours may do so even more.

 3. Bigger business opportunities

 If you want to open your own company in Japan, you will get more opportunities if you speak the language.
 As the second largest economy in the world for a while and now third by GDP, there are hundreds of billions of dollars spent by the Japanese on consumer goods and services.
 Its imports and exports are healthy, and there are Japanese multinational corporations with branches around the world.

 Being able to communicate well with potential customers, business partners, employers or vendors will be valuable in making your business grow.

 The Japanese are innovators.
 From Japan came bullet trains, the Walkman, blue LED light, pocket calculators, and android robots – just to name a few.
 If you’re into technology R&D, learning Japanese will open doors to that many more opportunities.
 Even if you’re not technically-minded, knowing Japanese will allow you to better understand the cutting-edge technology and use it to your advantage.

 If you learn Japanese, you will be able to understand animations, movies, variety shows, news, and any mainstream Japanese media!
 This allows you to follow pop-culture, current events, history, and many other things in the original language, allowing for a deeper connection to Japan traditional and pop culture.

 5. Makes you different